Azure-Samples/kubernetes-offer-samples/samples/datatype-sample/README.md

 ## Editable grids

-When we want more flexiblity on the inputs, we can use editable grid to generate the key value pairs.
+When we want more flexiblity on the inputs, we can use editable grid to generate the key value pairs dynamically.

 ### UIDefinition.json
 ```json